How can I get more reviews for my pet business?

 So the crucial first step you must take—before you work toward getting more reviews—is to claim your business profile on all the relevant review sites (like Yelp, Google, TripAdvisor, Facebook, and Foursquare.
 Click the links above for our helpful how-to posts).

 Check your profiles carefully, correct any mistakes, and provide all the information you can about your business, hours, location, etc. This immediately starts improving your rankings in local searches and starts attracting new customers.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!

 Also, you have to claim your business pages in order to respond to reviews.
 Which brings us to the next point.